utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Using gitignore

 Your computer and the programs that run on it create all kinds of hidden files that you don't normally see.
-When looking in folders with the VS Code explorer, you might on a Mac a file called `.DS_Store`, which is a hidden file the Mac creates when you view a folder.
+When looking in folders with the VS Code explorer, you might on a Mac a file called `.DS_Store`, which is a hidden file the computer creates when you view a folder.
 On Windows, you might see `.Thumbs.db`, which is a record of images saved in a folder.
 We often don't want to save these files or others into our git history, so we create another hidden file called a [.gitignore](https://help.github.com/articles/ignoring-files/) file to tell git to ignore certain things.
 An easy way to create one is to use the website [gitignore.io](https://www.gitignore.io/).

 Creating hidden files like the `.gitignore` through the Mac/Windows regular file structure can be tricky, so it is best to do it from a terminal.